brmenchl/ports-and-adapters-kata/README.md

  - Served with Micronaut

 ### Ports
- - `BirthdayGreetingTrigger` (primary adapter) - Provides an entry point to run BirthdayGreeter
+ - `BirthdayGreetingTrigger` (primary adapter) - Provides an entry point to run `BirthdayGreeter`.
+This isn't technically needed, as any calling class could call into the `BirthdayGreeter` and the interface technically provides little decoupling or polymorphic value.
    - This port could support adhoc or scheduled triggers, for example
  - `BirthdayGreetingNotifier` (secondary adapter) - Sends birthday greetings to specific employees
    - This port could support emails, push notifications, or other service calls
  - `EmployeeRepository` (secondary adapter) - Retrieves list of all employees along with emails and birthdays
+   - This port could support any storage method, (in-memory, database, service call)

 ### Adapters
 - `OneOffBirthdayGreetingTrigger: BirthdayGreetingTrigger` for adhoc greetings